-- Make any changes you want to the query setup, and click Apply changes.
+- Make any changes to the query setup, and click Apply changes.

 - The query will be run again with the new setup.
-Once you no longer want to make edits, click Exit.
+When you're ready, click Exit.

 Before you begin

-Every time you create a query in Supermetrics, it creates the query’s configuration in the SupermetricsQueries tab.
-This tab is hidden by default — to open it, click Add-ons → Supermetrics → Manage queries.
+Whenever you create a query in Supermetrics, it creates the query's configuration in the SupermetricsQueries tab.
+This tab is hidden by default — to open it, click Extensions → Supermetrics → Manage queries.
 Every query in a file is stored here.

 The queries are organized in rows starting at row 21.